On this page

 The market for using glass fines in new products is relatively undeveloped, so RMIT University partnered with leading sustainable materials producer Alex Fraser Group, and glass designer Mark Douglass, to examine ways to overcome the barriers of recycling glass fines and provide tangible insights for business and investors on the various uses of this low-cost but high-value material.

-The project was supported by Sustainability Victoria through a Research, Development and Demonstration grant and resulted in a final report (PDF, 9.7MB).
+The project was supported by Sustainability Victoria through a Research, Development and Demonstration grant and resulted in the Glass fines: Final report (pdf, 9.7mb).

 Glass fines are considered unsuitable for recycling or remanufacturing into glass for a number of reasons.